willemt/dogebox/protocol/one-folder-protocol.rst

 =================
 A client that uses OFP has to solve six key problems.
 These are elaborated on in the below sections.
 1) Mapping files to Bittorrent pieces
-2) Maintaining file and piece event logs
+2) Maintaining file and piece logs
-3) Maintaining log concensus between nodes
+3) Maintaining log concensus between peers
 4) Transmitting Bittorrent pieces
 5) Peer discovery
 6) File alteration monitoring